DharunikaB/TrustGraph/README.md

 Validation Research

-TrustGraph also includes a dedicated research/evidence layer covering:
+TrustGraph includes a dedicated research and evidence layer.

-Threshold sensitivity
+Threshold Sensitivity

 Multiple operating thresholds were evaluated to understand the precision/recall trade-off.

-Multi-seed validation
+Multi-Seed Validation

 The ML model was evaluated across five seeds rather than relying on a single random split.

-Candidate-generation coverage
+Candidate-Generation Coverage

 The initial candidate generator represented:

-21 / 26 known abuse rings
-= 80.8% coverage
+21 / 26 known abuse rings = 80.8% coverage

 A secondary behavioral candidate generator increased coverage to approximately:

 92.31%

-However, it diluted the headline production operating point, so it was not promoted.
+However, it diluted the production operating point and was therefore not promoted.

-This is an intentional example of choosing a more conservative production configuration instead of optimizing for a single metric.
+This demonstrates that TrustGraph does not optimize for a single metric in isolation.

-Detector / ML disagreement analysis
+Detector / ML Disagreement

 Across the candidate set:

-15 / 80
+15 / 80 candidate decisions differed

-candidate decisions differed between deterministic detection and ML validation.
+between deterministic detection and ML validation.

-Role-based validation

-The evaluation framework separates:

-production deterministic detection
-ML secondary validation / prioritization detector–ML agreement analysis

-This prevents different evaluation roles from being mixed together.

 Adversarial Validation

-TrustGraph was tested against several synthetic adversarial patterns, including:
+TrustGraph was evaluated against several synthetic adversarial patterns:

-infrastructure rotation
+Infrastructure rotation
-transaction amount randomization
+Transaction amount randomization
-temporal spreading
+Temporal spreading
-low-and-slow activity
+Low-and-slow activity
-high-fanout behavior
+High-fanout behavior

-Observed findings included:
+Key observations:

-infrastructure rotation was the strongest identified blind spot amount randomization remained comparatively robust temporal spreading produced mixed results low-and-slow behavior produced mixed results high-fanout behavior caused modest degradation
+Infrastructure rotation was the strongest identified blind spot.
+Amount randomization remained comparatively robust.
+Temporal spreading produced mixed results.
+Low-and-slow behavior produced mixed results.
+High-fanout behavior caused modest degradation.

-These experiments are included as validation evidence rather than being presented as proof of universal robustness.
+These experiments are presented as validation evidence, not as proof of universal robustness.

 Sensitivity Analysis